 AI & Logic - led by Bart Bogaerts and Maxime Jakubowski

 This workshop with a broad scope aims to bring together researchers interested in logic-based aspects of AI.
-Everyone can propose to give a presentation by contacting the organizers.

 Creative Reasoning - led by Geraint Wiggins